 Data: (2018 total asset - 2017 total asset) / (2017 total asset)

 A huge total asset reduction, say greater than 80%, may indicate a major loss or a reorganization, which creates uncertainty without knowing the firm’s future strategy.
-Hence, these candidates are excluded for safety purpose.
+Hence, these candidates are excluded to reduce the risk of the portfolio.

 2.1.2 Research and Development Cost / Total Asset